Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: CONCLUSIONS

-Our observations in the three IRAC channels probe the atmosphere at pressures between 0.01 and 1 bar and indicate the absence of a significant thermal inversion in the dayside atmosphere of WASP-14b.
-The lack of a thermal inversion in the highly irradiated atmosphere of WASP-14b contradicts previous predictions that the most irradiated hot Jupiters should have thermal inversions due to gaseous TiO/VO \citep{Fortney2008}.
+Our observations probe the atmosphere at pressures between 0.01 and 1 bar and indicate the absence of a significant thermal inversion in the dayside atmosphere of WASP-14b.
+Given WASP-14b's highly irradiated atmosphere, this contradicts predictions that the most-irradiated hot Jupiters should have thermal inversions due to gaseous TiO/VO \citep{Fortney2008}.
 Additionally, our observations place nominal constraints on the chemical composition and day-night energy redistribution in the atmosphere of WASP-14b.
-We find that the data can be explained by non-inversion models in chemical equilibrium with nearly solar abundances.
+We find that the data can be explained by non-inversion models with nearly solar abundances in chemical equilibrium.
 A factor of 10 less CO and a factor of 6 higher H\sb{2}O, compared to those obtained with solar abundances, explain the data to within the 1\math{\sigma} uncertainties, on average.
 Such CO depletion and H\sb{2}O enhancement are, in principle, possible in chemical equilibrium with C/O ratios lower than solar.
-More data are required to better constrain the atmospheric composition of WASP-14b.
+More data are required to constrain the atmospheric composition of WASP-14b better.

-Because the planet is much brighter than its predicted equilibrium temperature for uniform redistribution (\math{T\sb{eq} = 1866 K}), the best-fitting models require relatively low day-night energy redistribution in WASP-14b.
-We find an upper limit on the fraction of energy redistributed to the night side to be 0.25 (for zero Bond albedo).
+Because the planet is much brighter than its predicted equilibrium temperature for uniform redistribution (\math{T\sb{\rm eq}} = 1866 K), the best-fitting models limit day-night energy redistribution in WASP-14b to \math{\leq} 30\% for zero Bond albedo.
+Thermal phase-curve observations can probe the nightside emission directly and better constrain this quantity.